Transcranial Magnetic Stimulation (TMS)

 The most common side effect of treatment is discomfort at or near the treatment site.
 Other reported side effects have included eye, tooth, and facial pain, muscle twitch, and skin discomfort.
 There is a rare risk of seizure.

-Cambridge TMS will work with patients and clinicians to obtain insurance reimbursement for treatment.
+Cambridge Biotherapies will work with patients and clinicians to obtain insurance reimbursement for treatment.

-Many health insurance policies in Massachusetts including Blue Cross Blue Shield, Harvard Pilgrim, Health New England, Tufts Health Plan, Aetna, United Behavioral Health, and Medicare cover TMS.
+Many health insurance policies in Massachusetts including Blue Cross Blue Shield, Harvard Pilgrim, Health New England, Tufts Health Plan, Aetna, and United Behavioral Health cover TMS.

-Cambridge TMS will either submit insurance claims on behalf of our patients or guide them through the submission process if they prefer to deal directly with their own insurance companies.
+Cambridge Biotherapies will either submit insurance claims on behalf of our patients or guide them through the submission process if they prefer to deal directly with their own insurance companies.

 We are open to working with patients who would benefit from TMS, but are either unable to afford the treatment or do not have adequate insurance coverage.
 Please contact us